 Finally, it is important to remember that workers who take medication face increased risks in cold weather.
 Health issues such as diabetes, hypertension, or cardiovascular disease are serious risks that only increase with colder temperatures.
 Suggest workers with these illnesses to stay at home, or if they do come into work, keep a very close eye on them, and use the buddy system!

-Winter can be a dangerous season, but if you keep these tips in mind you will make your workplace safer!
+Winter can be a dangerous season and safety must remain a top priority, but if you keep these tips in mind you will make your workplace safer!
 If you want more information, follow this link to OSHA’s website: https://www.osha.gov/as/opa/cold_weather_prep.html.